 TAX DIRECTOR & ZONING ADMINISTRATOR

-The Bottineau County Tax Director’s Office is responsible for appraising the value of all property in the county as well as administration of all property tax exemptions for residents and businesses.
-In conjunction with the Bottineau County Recorder, we also maintain record of property ownership and legal descriptions.
+The Bottineau County Tax Director’s Office is responsible for appraising the value of all property in the county, as well as, the administration of all property tax exemptions for residents and businesses.
+In conjunction with the Bottineau County Recorder, we also maintain records of property ownership and legal descriptions.

-Through the aid of a Computer Assisted Mass Appraisal system, an inventory is maintained for all residential and commercial land and improvements.
+Through the aid of a Computer Assisted Mass Appraisal system (CAMA), an inventory is maintained for all residential and commercial land and improvements.
 The estimated true and full value is then verified for accuracy through field inspections by our assessment staff.
-The assessor can raise, reduce or maintain the computer generated value based on the models generated by buyer and seller actions in the local real estate market.
+The assessor can raise, reduce or maintain the computer-generated value based on the models generated by buyer and seller actions in the local real estate market.

 Properties and their assessment are reviewed each year and once the estimated true and full value is established and certified through city, county, and state boards of equalization, the values are uploaded to the computer system.
 The county then calculates taxes for each parcel based on the budgeted needs of government entities.
 The North Dakota Assessment date is February 1st of each year.

 The Bottineau County Zoning Ordinance was established to promote the health, safety, public convenience, general prosperity, and public welfare of Bottineau County and the orderly development of lands within the county.
 The Bottineau County Zoning Administrator is responsible for the administration of building permits, rezoning applications, variance applications, and other regulations of the Bottineau County Zoning Ordinance.